csirmaz/TrainableOnlineClustering/README.md

 represented by a point in 3D.

-I needed to modify the `nn.Euclidean` layer to ensure that the initial cluster centers are sufficiently far from each other, and to reduce its learning rate relative to the rest of the network.
+I needed to modify the `nn.Euclidean` layer to ensure that the initial cluster centers are sufficiently far from each other.
-These were essential in getting the network able to learn the data.
+This was essential in getting the network able to learn the data.

 I trained the whole network on 8 classes only, the ones for the digits `0,1,2,4,5,6,8,9`.
 This dataset was split into a training dataset and